 With regard to participants of our training courses or those having supervision from us, we undertake not to record or copy or download any confidential material regarding your clients or service users.
 Any details we hold on the training participant themselves (addresses and email addresses, for example) will be stored confidentially.

 Use of Customer Information

 We require certain information to allow us to process your order.
 This includes your name, address, telephone number, and email address, as well as your credit or debit card number, expiry date, start date, CV2 number and card type.
 BRIEF passes personal data, which includes information about your method of payment and order, to our payment service provider Paypal that checks the card with which you made your purchase.
 This information allows us to process your order and to send you confirmation purchase by email.
 We ask for your telephone number so that we can contact you urgently is there is a problem with your order.
 You can also opt for us to remember your address, so that next time you want to make a purchase, the process will be even easier.
 We may occasionally use the information we collect to notify you about new BRIEF products and courses we think you may find valuable.
-If you would prefer not to receive this information through your door, please call us on 020 7600 3366 or email us on firstname.lastname@example.org.
+If you would prefer not to receive this information through your door, email us on email@example.com.
 Please note we do not store your credit/debit card details.

 Security to Protect Your Information

 When you order a product, we offer the use of the latest secure server software (128 Bit SSL), which encrypts all information you input before it is sent to us.
 When you place orders we offer the use of a secure server.
 Furthermore, as required by the UK Data Protection Acts of 1984 and 1998, we follow strict security procedures in the storage and disclosure of information, which you have given us, to prevent unauthorised access.
 Our security procedures mean that we may occasionally request proof of identity before we are able to disclose sensitive information to you.

 Disclosure to Third Parties